jlm109-ua/StickerSmash/README.md

-# Welcome to your Expo app 👋
+# Welcome to the StickerSmash Expo app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

+It was created with the objective to learn about this technology, so you can use my implementation of this app however you want.

+I will leave the default README.md content in case you need something from it.

+Have fun coding!

 ## Get started